Arts, Digital Media and Communication Scholarships

 Technical Theatre Scholarship Audition Guidelines

 In-state tuition and books scholarships are available for students involved in Theatre Performance, Technical Theatre and Front of House management.
-Scholarships are also available for students participating in music, art and mass communication.
 You do not need to major in theatre to receive an activity scholarship.

 • Résumé, including GPA